-Access to accused.
-Amended by: V.1868.25; L.N.
-46 of 1965; LVIII.1974.68; IX.1982.2.
 438. (1) An official copy of the indictment and of the list referred to in article 590(2) shall be served on the accused.

-(2) The accused shall, by means of a note to be filed in the registry of the court not later than fifteen working days from the date of such service - and an official copy of such note shall be served on the Attorney General.
+(2) The accused shall, by means of a note to be filed in the registry of the court not later than fifteen working days from the date of such service -

-- (i) give notice of any pleas referred to in article 449 and any plea regarding the admissibility of evidence which he intends to raise, and - (ii) indicate the witnesses and produce the documents and other exhibits which he intends to use at the trial,
+- give notice of any pleas referred to in article 449 and any plea regarding the admissibility of evidence which he intends to raise, and - (ii) indicate the witnesses and produce the documents and other exhibits which he intends to use at the trial, and an official copy of such note shall be served on the Attorney General.